Angophora costata: Timber

 The heartwood is hard though not durable.
 Pale pink-brown in colour, it has a density of 755–1045 kg/m^{3} and a coarse texture.
 It is not suitable for use on the ground, though it has been used for fencing and rough flooring.
 The pale sapwood has a width of up to 5 cm (2 in) and is susceptible to attack by borers of the genus Lyctus.

 Honey

 This tree produces abundant pollen but little nectar. and the honey produced is not highly regarded.

 Significant individuals

 Angophora Reserve in the Sydney suburb of Avalon was named after a huge individual, reportedly around 300 years of age.
 That tree died in the late 20th century.
 Also in Sydney, the upper Lane Cove River Valley has several large Sydney red gums, one near Conscript Pass was measured at 45 metres tall.
-The largest known living tree in New Zealand (241 cm diameter) is located at Hobsonville near Auckland.
+The largest known living specimen of A.costata in New Zealand, and potentially the largest in the world, (241 cm in diameter) is found at Hobsonville near Auckland.